Diffusion-Based Audio Inpainting: IMPROVED CQT-BASED ARCHITECTURE

 \subsubsection{Discarding the DC Component}

 An obvious inconvenience caused by the logarithmic frequency resolution is that there is no DC bin at 0\;Hz.
 If perfect reconstruction is required, one solution is to encode the DC component with a low-pass filter $g_\text{DC}$.
 In our prior work \cite{moliner2022solving}, the DC component was included in the model input by concatenating it to the time-frequency matrix.
-Now, however, we decide to discard them for benefit of prioritizing structure in the transform domain.
-Discarding the DC component turns the CQT at hand as an incomplete transform.
-The model would now train on only a subset of the transformed space, producing an irreducible error in the frequency bands where it has now become blind to.
-However, this issue does not represent a problem in practice, as the audio signals are assumed to be band-limited and, more relevantly, the DC component lies in a frequency range that is imperceptible by the human hearing.
+However, we observed the presence of low-frequency artifacts in the generated outputs, which we attribute to the disruption of the logarithmically uniform frequency resolution at the DC component.
+Therefore, we made the decision to discard the DC component.
+By excluding the DC component, the completeness of the CQT as a transform is compromised.
+The model would now train on only a subset of the transformed space, producing an irreducible error in the frequency bands that it is blind to.
+However, this issue does not represent a problem in practice, since the audio signals are assumed to be bandlimited, and very little relevant information exists below 43\,Hz, which corresponds to the lowest frequency band in our specific case.

-Nevertheless, this irreducible error must be accounted for when propagating the loss during training and, also, during the sampling stage.
-This can be implemented by applying a post-processing filter to the denoiser output:
+Nevertheless, this irreducible error must be accounted for when propagating the loss during training as well as during the sampling stage.
+This compensation can be implemented by applying a post-processing filter to the denoiser output:

 where $H_\text{post}$ is a DC notch filter, designed to suppress the frequency range that is not covered by the CQT bandpass filters $g_k$.
+This filter is applied during both training and inference after each forward evaluation of $D_\theta(\cdot)$.